Once there was a garden with lots of paths and little patches of grass between them. It looked a bit like this:

 If they went North (up on the picture), they added two for every patch of grass, and if they went South (down on the picture), they took away two for each patch of grass.

-They began with ten points at S, and added and took away until they reached E.
+They started with ten points at S, and added and took away until they reached E.

 These are the paths they took: